prolice/swffg-ui/README.md

 ## Release Notes:

-**Version [0.2]**
-* Add a full new interface on Galatic Empire theme
-* Add Settings entries to switch UI between "Rebels" and "The Empire"
-* Add Settings entries to switch the main display between 6 differents fonts
-* Fix "Roll" button display (on low resolution)
-* Color adapted to a fine lisibility
-* Font Size adapted to a maximal lisibility
-* Minor color and display changes ...
-* Reduce the size of sith.png pause image.

 **Version [0.12]**
 * Add shadow when mouse hover de hotbar->Macro
 * Change color of placeholder in window-content like Roll Table Window settings